 By Dr. Jesse Riley, MS DC

 You don’t know how long the excruciating pain will linger: days, weeks, or months?
-Since we use our upper body every day, our normal activities become exhausting obstacles.
-What’s worse, in the greater Denver area everyone has activities they would love to get back to – whether it’s climbing, running, or just throwing the ball in the backyard with your child (human or furry).
+Since we use our knees every day, our normal activities become exhausting obstacles.
+What’s worse is there seems like there is no explanation as to when the pain comes.
+Furthermore, being in the Denver area, everyone has activities they would love to get back to – whether it’s running, skiing, or just playing with your child in the backyard (human or furry).

 Not knowing how long your daily activities are limited is devastating.

-And that’s the main problem with shoulder pain: when it limits your activities, it interferes with your identity.
+And that’s the main problem with knee pain: when it limits your activities, it interferes with your identity.

 Many of us proudly occupy roles such as parent, partner, or caretaker.
 We choose to take care of others, and ourselves, every day because it’s what we love to do.
 When our everyday activities become challenging or even impossible, our limitations affect our psyche.
-Without the ability to perform even mundane tasks like putting on shirts, reaching back in the kitchen cabinet, or trying to stop the kids from hitting each other in the back seat, we’re not fully participating in life the way we want to.
+Without the ability to perform even mundane tasks like walking up and down the stairs comfortably, hitting a squat PR, taking the dog for a walk, or running after your little one, we’re not fully participating in life the way we want to.

-As isolating as shoulder pain can be, you should know you’re not alone.
+As isolating as knee pain can be, you should know you’re not alone.

 The good news is you don’t have to silently suffer anymore.

-At Modern Movement Clinic, we know what it feels like to suffer from shoulder pain frustration.
-In fact, we see clients every day for this.
-To save you crucially important time in your recovery, here are the first five questions clients ask us that will spare you the confusion that comes with shoulder pain.
+At Modern Movement Clinic, we know what it feels like to suffer from knee pain frustration.
+In fact, we see clients every day for this, especially endurance athletes.
+To save you crucially important time in your recovery, here are the first five questions clients ask us that will spare you the confusion that comes with knee pain.

-This page covers the first five questions every client with shoulder pain asks us:
+This page covers the first five questions every client with knee pain asks us:

-- Is it shoulder pain or something else?
+- Is it knee pain or something else?

 - What are red flags I should be looking out for?

-- How can I take immediate steps NOW for my shoulder pain?
+- How can I take immediate steps NOW for my knee pain?

-- How can I form a long-term plan for conquering chronic shoulder pain?
+- How can I form a long-term plan for conquering chronic knee pain?